-Asparagus is one of the most controversial foods for dogs.
-There are some concerns about feeding your dog with this vegetable, and we will discuss them in this article.
+This vegetable is one of the most controversial foods for dogs.
+There are some concerns about feeding your dog with this asparagus, and we will discuss them in this article.

 First of all, can dogs eat asparagus?

-The answer is yes, they can.
+The answer is yes, dogs can eat asparagus.
 Asparagus is not toxic to dogs.
 In fact, it is a great source of fiber, vitamins A, C, and K, potassium, phosphorus, calcium, and antioxidants.
 However, there are some things you should take into account before feeding it to your dog.

 If you grow your own vegetables, don’t let your dog come near the plant.
 The red seedpods from the asparagus fern plant are highly toxic for dogs.
 Even though this part isn’t edible, if you have a plant at home, dogs can ingest it by accident, so be extremely careful.
 If you are growing vegetables at home, it should always be in a remote and hard-to-reach place.

 Cut asparagus into bite-size pieces.
 Due to its shape and size, chewing asparagus poses a choking risk for your dog.
-If you are going to feed your dog with asparagus, make sure to cut this veggie into pieces to avoid choking hazard.
+If you are going to feed your dog with asparagus, make sure to cut this veggie into small pieces to avoid choking hazards.

-There are some toxic foods you should avoid feeding your dog and it’s never a bad idea to recap them.
-Here is a short list:
+Yes, asparagus is safe for dogs.
+However, there are some toxic foods you should avoid feeding your dog and it’s never a bad idea to recap them.
+Here is a shortlist:

-- Nuts and nutmeg: There are certain types of nuts that can be toxic to dogs.
-Almonds, walnuts, pistacchios, macadamia, and pecans.
+Nuts and nutmeg: There are certain types of nuts that can be toxic to dogs.
+Almonds, walnuts, pistachios, macadamia, and pecans.
 Besides, its high fat content can cause your dog to develop pancreatitis and diabetes.

 - Avocado: Yes or no?
 This is an ongoing topic of discussion.
 Some specialists say it should be forbidden and some say it's completely harmeless.
 However, you need to know that avocado contains a toxin named persin which can have different side effects on every dog.
 It's rarely toxic, but it can hurt your pup's stomach.